pacav69/SetupS.Project_DevelopersPack/Instructions.md

 rename file to updfiles.cmd
-change the setting of pw=mypass to pw=[correct password] save the file
+change the setting of pw=mypass to pw=[correct password] save the file when prompted the script will automagiclly move the old files and upload the new files

 run the cmd file

      !!Make.SetupS-Project.cmd

-this will generate the files with the new version numbers
+this will generate the files based on the new version numbers.

-The files will be moved to the files directory for later upload to the respective websites for distrubution.
+The files will be moved to the 'files' sub directory on the host for later upload to the respective ftp websites for distribution.

 this will also upload to LastOS Forum at the end of cleanup

 ## Update changelog